DaemonLab/Route-Planning/Documentation.md

 ## Functional Requirements

-Both, the item scanners as well as warehous managers will have to login using an id and password, before obtaining access to the following functionalities:
+Both, the item scanners as well as warehouse managers will have to login using an id and password, before obtaining access to the following functionalities:

 ###### Item Scanning personnel